 Fitness and Health wearable devices motivate healthy behavior; bring new capabilities to wearers and provide useful medical insights.
 Accelerometers, the sensors often found in fitness trackers that detects motion provides researchers with the wealth of information.
 It provides them an opportunity to study not only exercise but also sitting, standing, walking, running and eventually a better idea of how these activities affect health.
 Organizations around the world, including the NHS have now an opportunity and potential to personalize healthcare for every NHS patient.
 By identifying people at risk of becoming ill or developing a serious condition, health care providers can recommend preventive measures.

 In social media, Wearable technology is expected to cause a big shift in how consumers use and interact via social networks.
 To say, Twitter, where you want to encourage clickthroughs to your site or blog post or landing page may adopt a smartwatch easily as compared to Facebook which may work better on smartphone.

 Most wearables don't seem to be meant to replace smartphones.
 They extract useful data from a primary mobile device.
 If the smartphone is also the engine that drives wearables then we'll need our mobile devices more than ever.
 Wearables have so far lacked the elegant design and ease of use that helped smartphones to succeed, however this is now changing.
-Wearable technology has the tremendous potential and surely they will drive the future designs and functionality of the smartphone applications.
+Wearable technology has tremendous potential and surely they will drive the future designs and functionality of the smartphone (Android & iOS) applications.